getfem/getfem/doc/sphinx/source/userdoc/model.rst

 where ``dataname_rho`` is an optional data of the model representing the density :math:`\rho`.
 If it is omitted, the density is assumed to be equal to one.

-Note that for time integrations scheme, there exist specific bricks for the discretisation of time derivatives.
+Note that for time integration schemes, there exist specific bricks for the discretization of time derivatives.

 The time dispatchers: integration of transient problems